Home :: Going Solo :: The Art of Haggling

 - Do your research first.
 Ask people the value of a certain object - ask your hotel clerk, other travelers, the waiter in your restaurant.
 Anyone who speaks your language.

 - Set an approximate price in your mind.
-There is no set rule for this but I usually assume the price I'm first quoted is about 50-75% too high.
+If you've been able to find out from a local, great.
+If not, still set a hypothetical price.
+There is no set rule for this but I usually assume the price I'm first quoted is about 50-75% too high, and I'll offer a quarter of the asking price.
 If someone quotes me $100, I'll assume the real price is more around $50 so I'll start by offering $25.
-It depends where you are.
-Again, ask people first.

-- Learn a few words.
-The most practical ones are: how much, too expensive, thank you, and no. When it comes to numbers, you can either write them down or tap them out on a calculator (not on an expensive smartphone if you happen to be in a crowded market or bazaar, please, or you may never see it again).
+- Learn a few local words.
+A few helpful ones are: how much, too expensive, thank you, and no. When it comes to numbers, you can either write them down or tap them out on a calculator (not on an expensive smartphone if you happen to be in a crowded market or bazaar, please, or you may never see it again).

-- Make an offer.
-I usually offer about half of what I'm willing to pay.
-The vendor may look apoplectic at your offer: great!
-The bargaining has begun in earnest and a counter-offer should be around the corner.
+- Make your own offer (assuming you're honestly interested in buying).
+It should be far lower than the price you've researched.
+The vendor may look apoplectic: great!
+The bargaining has begun and a counter-offer should be around the corner.

-- Appear disinterested.
-The seller is watching your every move and his counter-offer will go up in tandem with your apparent interest.
+- Beware your reaction.
+The seller is watching your every move and any counter-offer will rise in tandem with your apparent interest.
 The seller will now respond to your offer.
+Remember not to look interested.

 - Go back and forth.
 This is the essence of bargaining.
 He will come down, you will go up, until you meet somewhere in the middle.
 You may pay a bit more than you wanted to, he may sell a little cheaper than he wanted to.
 But if you're both relatively satisfied, this will be a successful sale.

-Some words of wisdom about haggling and bargaining
+Some final words of wisdom about haggling and bargaining

 - Courtesy lies at the heart of most bargaining.
 Aggression, arrogance or anger will usually be counterproductive so please, leave your frustration outside.